fenago/katacoda-scenarios/mastering-ethereum/blockchain-based-social-media-platform/steps/3/text.md

 `cd mastering-ethereum/Chapter11/social-media-dapp-master`{{execute}}

 **Note:**
 Click **IDE Editor** tab to open Visual Studio and open solution explorer and navigate to `mastering-ethereum/Chapter11\social-media-dapp-master` to view the files.
+All the code explained in the upcoming steps is already available in the vs code explorer.